-This protocol is optimized for tagged proteins expressed in E. coli and a bed volume of 0.1-0.5 mL.
+This protocol is optimized for tagged proteins expressed in E. coli and a bed volume of 0.1-1 mL.
 It is possible to scale up the protocol for higher volumes.
 The rho1D4-tagged target protein is purified from the cleared lysate under native conditions in a bind-wash-elute procedure.
 Binding is performed in batch mode (as opposed to on-column binding).
 This method is most efficient, especially when the target protein is present at low concentrations.
-Batch binding can be done directly in the 1-step batch Midi Plus column to simplify the procedure.